Journalists and artists alike tell stories. Their processes, however, differ.

 Growth through partnership

 Since its inception, CTR had partnered with a variety of organizations, including Foreign Policy, Global Voices, The New Yorker and Slate.
-But getting that partnership wasn’t always the focus.
+But getting

 This changed in early 2014, when CTR collaborated with the Intercept to deliver a visual examination of surveillance in the United States.
 Photographer Trevor Paglen flew over three U.S. intelligence agencies, of which few images exist, in a helicopter.